EshelEyni/Symphony/README.md

 <h1 align="center"> Symphony - An awesome Spotify clone </h1>

-<p> This application showcase how we can duplicate most of the functionality of Spottify within
+<p> This application showcase how we can duplicate most of the functionality of Spotify within
 a short amount of time using modern best practices and the power of React & Node.JS.<p>

  You can check it out [here ](https://symphony.onrender.com/).